fieldtrip/website/workshop/nigeria2025.md

 ## Slides

-To keep track of all lecturesfor ourselves, we have numbered them in the order of the presentations.
+To keep track of all lectures for ourselves, we have numbered them in the order of the presentations.
 The full list of PDF slides for all lectures and for the two virtual lab-tour movies is here:

 - [01 - Outline of the workshop.pdf](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/01 - Outline of the workshop.pdf)
 - [02 - EEG background.pdf](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/02 - EEG background.pdf)